West Virginia Early Childhood Training Connections and Resources

 The West Virginia Early Childhood Training Connections and Resources project (WVECTCR) provides resources and professional development opportunities for early care and education professionals and parents throughout the state.

-Increase awareness of and support for educational and professional development opportunities throughout the early childhood community in order to ensure maximization of scarce resources and avoid duplication of efforts;
+- Increase awareness of and support for educational and professional development opportunities throughout the early childhood community in order to ensure maximization of scarce resources and avoid duplication of efforts

-Coordinate training and technical assistance opportunities for the early childhood community in order to increase availability, access and build capacity;
+- Coordinate training and technical assistance opportunities for the early childhood community in order to increase availability, access and build capacity

 - Coordinate the provision of financial assistance to West Virginia child care centers and family child care homes pursuing or renewing National Association for the Education of Young Children (NAEYC)/National Association for Family Child Care (NAFCC) accreditation; and provide accreditation technical assistance and mentoring to child care centers.